samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 ### Bootstrapping Vue.js

 To create your Vue.js application based on best practices, you will take advantage of [the `vue-cli` tool](https://github.com/vuejs/vue-cli/tree/master).
-So, before using this command line interface, you will have to install it in your machine:
+So, before using this command line interface, you will have to install it on your machine:

 ```bash
 npm install -g vue-cli